CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 There is no need to make an angle in the combinations *Exh*, *Exch*.
 (Manual)

-EX: As there is no English word beginning with *X* that is not preceded by *E*, this character may be used to represent *Ex*.
-(Manual)

 *X* is made up, as in longhand, of *C* and *S*.
 You can often omit the S, or merge the S with the following letter.
 (Cricket)